 - a.
 Availability.
 Committee analyses of bills scheduled for hearing shall be made available to the public one working day prior to the day of the hearing.
 In general, however, every effort will be made to distribute the committee binders by the end of the day on the Friday before a Tuesday hearing. - b.
 Distribution.
 A copy of the analysis shall be sent to the bill's author and to Committee members prior to its general distribution to the public. - c.
-Notation of Support and Opposition.
-Support and opposition letters received by the Committee later than seven (7) calendar days prior to a hearing on a bill are not assured of being reflected in a Committee analysis.
+Policy Committee Analysis: Notation of Support and Opposition Support and opposition letters received by the Committee less than seven (7) business days prior to a hearing on a bill are not assured of being reflected in a Committee analysis.
 Only those letters which clearly indicate "Support" or "Oppose" to the current version of the bill may be noted in the Committee analysis.
+Letters from organizations must be on letterhead, include a signature, and reference the latest amended version of the bill.
+Electronic copies of letters are acceptable if they are on letterhead with a signature.